The Hoya: Watergate scandal

-The 1990s saw the consolidation and expansion of The Hoyas entertainment coverage into a pullout arts and lifestyle section titled The Guide.
+In the 1990s, The Hoya consolidated and expanded its entertainment coverage into a pullout arts and lifestyle section titled The Guide.
 The paper already had a long tradition of providing coverage and reviews of both on-campus and off-campus entertainment, with reviews of off-campus plays and movies first appearing in 1929.

 In 1998, The Hoya launched a website.
-The Hoya also has two official blogs, The Fourth Edition, launched in 2012, which provides a lighthearted take on Georgetown and D.C. news, and Hoya Paranoia, launched in 2008, which covers university athletics throughout the year as well as providing commentary on national and international sports news.The Hoya joined Facebook in 2008 and has been on Twitter since 2009.
+The Hoya also has two official blogs, The Fourth Edition, launched in 2012, which provides a lighthearted take on Georgetown and D.C. news, and Hoya Paranoia, launched in 2008, which covers university athletics throughout the year as well as providing commentary on national and international sports news.

+21st century

+The Hoya joined Facebook in 2008 and has been on Twitter since 2009.

 In 2017, The Hoya announced its transition into an online-daily format, publishing articles on a daily rather than biweekly basis.
 In the move to an online format, the paper also reduced its print publication from two issues a week to one, cutting its Tuesday issue while retaining the weekly Friday edition.

+In 2023, The Hoya launched a Science section to expand its coverage to science-related on-campus and off-campus topics.